git627/Wikipedia-sentiment-analysis/README.md

 4. sentiment_helpers.py: this script contains various helper functions used by the other scripts.
 5. sentiment_plots.py: this script contains functions for plotting sentiment analysis results.

-Additionally, two Jupyter notebooks (wiki_single_example.ipynb and wiki_multi_example.ipynb) are provided as examples for anyone who would like to see how the scripts are used.
+Additionally, three Jupyter notebooks (wiki_single_example.ipynb, wiki_multi_example.ipynb, and plotting_example.ipynb) are provided as examples for anyone who would like to see how the scripts are used.

 ## Limitations
 Though LLMs are improving at understanding context, for the sake of this project they may struggle to identify the subject of the sentiment.
 In the context of Wikipedia articles, this means that sentiments identified within an article may not necessarily be directed *toward* the subject of the article.
 For example, negative sentiment identified in the article of a political figure could possibly be generated from quotes by that figure directed against his or her political opponents.
 There is a field of sentiment analysis known as aspect-based sentiment analysis (ABSA)[^7] that seeks to address this shortcoming, but it's beyond the scope of this project.